Dealing with Grief

 - Grief support groups such as the following:

-If someone you know is mourning the loss of a loved one, or join our supportive Facebook community for comfort or inspiration.
+If someone you know is mourning the loss of a loved one, join our supportive Facebook community for comfort or inspiration.

 We Are Here for You – Always

 The death of a loved one has a way of throwing us off balance and tearing at the fabric of who we are.
 It can be disorienting, especially in the earliest weeks and months.
 Early grief can be intense, intrusive, unpredictable and sometimes even embarrassing.
 The good news, however, is that with time the grief of losing someone dear to us becomes gentler and far less intrusive.
 Grief becomes a quieter companion that walks alongside us.
 We are always aware of it, but it does not interfere with life and the joy that life can bring.

 “Grief never ends, but it changes.– Anonymous

 It’s a passage, not a place to stay.

 Grief is not a sign of weakness,